david-fong/capswalk/src/base/game/__gameparts/pause.md

 ## Responsibility Overview

-Behaviours dependent on game-state: A game should be automatically un-paused upon reset.
+Behaviours dependent on game-state: A game should _not_ be automatically un-paused upon reset.
 Requests to pause the game when it is over should be immediately rejected.

 (per implementation):